Installation

 See the Euclid Quick Start guide for a walkthrough of framework installation within the Euclid Development Environment.
 This is the recommended development environment and installation method for most users.

-Installation Using Giter8
+Installation Using Giter8arrow-up-right

 note